All Nexus Barristers:

 Keble Advanced Advocacy Course

-Joint Enterprise – Working with Andrew Jefferies QC Sam has delivered a lecture dealing with Joint Enterprise for a number of solicitors firms and chambers over the last few years.
-This is a careful examination of the law, the best suggestions for the successful defence against these allegations and setting out both a critique and proposals for change.
-We call this lecture ‘Let’s do it together’.
+Sam has delivered a lecture dealing with Joint Enterprise for a number of solicitors firms and chambers over the last few years.
+This is a careful examination of the law, the best suggestions for the successful defence against these allegations.

-The Use of Psychiatric Evidence in Cases of Self-defence – This lecture is available as an analysis of the law of self- defence and the use of psychiatric evidence in support of both the first limb of the defence i.e. whether the defendant believed that he needed to act in self-defence and in support of the second question that arise in self-defense the reasonableness of the force used in self defence.
+The Use of Psychiatric Evidence in Cases of Self-defence – this lecture is available as an analysis of the law of self- defence and the use of psychiatric evidence in support of both the first limb of the defence i.e. whether the defendant believed that he needed to act in self-defence and in support of the second question that arises in self-defence ‘the reasonableness of the force’ used.